mandylatham/Angular-Tipo-Webapp/src/app/g/public/docs-site/content/advanced_concepts/index.md

 Let's say that a school is using your Student Management System.
 The school has saved some Unit, Course and Student data but then comes into difficulty navigating its data because there is no way to structure the data in the same way the school is structured.
 Schools are usually divided into Departments.
 There are courses, students and staff members that belong to a particular department.
 So it would be nice to have a view that showed only the information belonging to a department.
 This is where Perspectives come in.

 You can create a Tipo that is of type Perspective, that can be used to house other Tipos.
 When you access this Perspective, you will only see data belonging to it.
 By default, TipoTapp comes with some Perspectives created.
-We have the `Home`, `Settings`, `Profile` and `Develop` Perpectives created.
-Any Tipo that you create as part of the Menu for a Perpective will belong to that Perspective and when you navigate to that Perpective, you will be able to see the records of that Perspective's Tipos.
+We have the `Home`, `Settings`, `Profile` and `Develop` Perspectives created.
+Any Tipo that you create as part of the Menu for a Perspective will belong to that Perspective and when you navigate to that Perspective, you will be able to see the records of that Perspective's Tipos.
 We've seen this already in the Tipos we've created so far.
 For the Unit, Course and Student Tipos, we selected `Home` as the value for the `Choose Menu` field.
-With this setting, the Tipos automatically became part of the Home Perpective.
+With this setting, the Tipos automatically became part of the Home Perspective.

 To demonstrate this, let's create a `Department` Tipo that will hold records belonging to a particular department.